irmen/prog8/docs/source/programming.rst

 Loops
 -----

-The *for*-loop is used to let a variable (or register) iterate over a range of values.
+The *for*-loop is used to let a variable iterate over a range of values.
 Iteration is done in steps of 1, but you can change this.
 The loop variable must be declared as byte or word earlier so you can reuse it for multiple occasions.
 Iterating with a floating point variable is not supported.
 If you want to loop over a floating-point array, use a loop with an integer index variable instead.